ferrarimarco/docker-pxe/README.md

 docker run -it --rm --net=host ferrarimarco/pxe
 ```

+The container image is also available on GitHub container registry: [`ghcr.io/ferrarimarco/pxe`](https://github.com/ferrarimarco/docker-pxe/pkgs/container/pxe).

+This container image is multi-platform, and supports the following platforms:

+- `linux/amd64`
+- `linux/arm64`

 ### Integrated DHCP server

 If you want to enable the integrated DHCP server for a given IP address range add a `dhcp-range` option: `dhcp-range=x.x.x.x,y.y.y.y,z.z.z.z` where `x.x.x.x` is the start of the range, `y.y.y.y` is the end and `z.z.z.z` is the subnet mask.